Tax

 • Detail Your Income: List all income related to your exempt activities.
 This typically includes membership fees, assessments, and income from activities that further the organization’s exempt purposes.

-• Adjust for Non-Exempt Income: If your organization has any income that does not qualify as exempt function income, report these separately.
+• Adjust for Non-Exempt Income: If your organization has any income that does not qualify as exempt function income, report it separately.
 Make sure to follow the specific instructions provided in Form 1120-H.

 By accurately reporting your income, you set the stage for correctly calculating your taxable income and deductions.